dnizzolo/ski/README.md

 I brute-forced some exercises by generating all possible full binary trees with a certain amount of leaves, then replacing the leaves with combinators and reducing the obtained term to see if it satisfies the exercise requirement.
-This approach doesn't usually work however because it often gets stuck in an infinite loop trying to reduce a term that doesn't have a normal form.
+However, this approach is fundamentally flawed because it often gets stuck in an infinite loop trying to reduce a term that doesn't have a normal form.